Violinist Benedetti: Populism to promote music is okay

 "One thing I do not adhere to is that classical musicians should somehow be above that kind of whatever you call it - discrimination, judgment ...
 I just think we're people like the rest of them and the rest of the world is subjected to those things all the time and why not us?"

-Also, if a bit of glamor and populism can sell records and make more young people interested in music, it is well worth it.
+Also, if a bit of glamour and populism can sell records and make more young people interested in music, it is well worth it.

 "I'm ... very concerned with social structures and often political affairs and education systems, I am hugely consumed by concern over those things," she said.